Backlund Transformations for Darboux Integrable Differential Systems: Vessiot Algebras as Fundamental Invariants for Darboux Integrable Systems

 The fundamental invariant for any Darboux integrable differential system is the Vessiot algebra.
-In Section 6.1 we recall the definition of this Lie algebra and we give simple necessary conditions under which a mapping between two Darboux integrable systems will induce a Lie algebra monomorphism of Vessiot algebras.
-These conditions always hold in the special case of Darboux compatible differential systems, as defined in Section 4.
-In Section 6.2 we calculate the Vessiot algebra for the Darboux integrable systems constructed in Section 5.2.
-All these results will be used in Section 7 where we characterize those integrable extensions of Darboux integrable equations which arise as group quotients through Theorem A.
+In Section 7.1 we recall the definition of this Lie algebra and we prove Theorem C. Section 7.2 shows that the prolongation of a Darboux integrable system is again Darboux integrable and that the two Vessiot algebras are isomorphic.
+In Section 7.3 we calculate the Vessiot algebra for the Darboux integrable systems constructed in Section 6.2.
+Many of results will be used in Section 8 where we characterize those integrable extensions of Darboux integrable equations which arise as group quotients through Theorem A.